Sandfire holds a dominant 11,700km2 landholding across the underexplored Kalahari Copper Belt in Botswana.

 The Kalahari landholding is prospective for sedimentary-style copper deposits, and includes several high-priority targets located in close proximity to the advanced T3 Copper-Silver Project, as well as regional targets with confirmed copper mineralisation.

-A comprehensive exploration program across all project areas is currently underway and is expected to ramp-up as part of a major new district-scale program commencing in early CY2020.
+A comprehensive exploration program across all project areas is currently underway as part of a major new district-scale program.

-Sandfire provides regular updates on its exploration initiatives as part of its reporting.
+Sandfire also provides regular updates on its exploration initiatives as part of its quarterly reporting.
 Click here for more details.

 Sustainability Snapshot – Donation of books and football boots in Ghanzi